 We hold our assets through entities that are classified as partnerships and other transparent entities, including trusts, for U.S. federal income tax purposes, including our interest in our operating partnership and any equity interests in lower-tier partnerships.
 For a discussion of the tax treatment of transparent "pass-through" entities in which we hold interests, see "-Effect of Subsidiary Entities-Disregarded Subsidiaries."
 In general, partnerships are "pass-through" entities that are not subject to U.S. federal income tax.
 Rather, partners are allocated their proportionate shares of the items of income, gain, loss, deduction and credit of a partnership, and are subject to tax on these items without regard to whether the partners receive a distribution from the partnership.
-We include in our income our proportionate share of these partnership items for purposes of the various REIT income tests, based on our capital interest in such partnership items for purposes of the REIT asset tests, we include our proportionate share of assets held by subsidiary partnerships, based on our capital interest in such partnerships (other than for purposes of the 10% value test, for which the determination of our interest in partnership assets will be based on our proportionate interest in any securities issued by the partnership excluding, for these purposes, certain excluded securities as described in the Internal Revenue Code).
+We include in our income our proportionate share of these partnership items for purposes of the various REIT income tests, based on our capital interest in such partnership, and in the computation of our REIT taxable income.
+Moreover, for purposes of the REIT asset tests, we include our proportionate share of assets held by subsidiary partnerships, based on our capital interest in such partnerships assets will be based on our capital interest in any securities issued by the partnership excluding, for these purposes, certain excluded securities as described in the Internal Revenue Code).
 Consequently, to the extent that we hold an equity interest in a partnership, the partnership's assets and operations may affect our ability to qualify as a REIT, even though we may have no control, or only limited influence, over the partnership.